BSidesPDX/CTF-2019/physical/phys200_Shall_we_play_a_game/README.md

 Flag: ```BSidesPDX{Is_thi5_Re4l_or_iS_i7_a_gAm?3}```
 ## Reset Instructions
 1. Flip all Control Selector switches back to off.
+2. Turn both keys back to the off position.
-2. Toggle the power switch on the side of the box.
+3. Toggle the power switch on the side of the box.